mgcrea/angular-strap/README.md

 ### Changes

-* (Bug Fix) Typeahead issue with input cursor move to the back other values have updated.
+* (Bug Fix) Typeahead issue with input cursor move to the back after values have updated.